Law clerk: Poland

 Polish law clerks are called "asystenci sędziów", which can be directly translated as "judges' assistants" or "judicial assistants".

 Generally their status is regulated by the Law on the System of Common Courts of July 27, 2001, but there are also assistants in the administrative courts, the Supreme Court of Poland, and the Constitutional Tribunal, where special regulations may apply.
 They are recruited in a competitive process with three phases: the application itself, a test of legal knowledge, and an interview.
 Only law graduates who are Polish citizens of good character and are above 24 years old can apply for a post in common courts.
 Similar requirements pertain to the administrative courts, except there is no express provision on age.

 Many of the assistants with professional experience are eligible for admission to practice law.
 They are not to be confused with court clerks (Polish: "urzędnicy sądowi"), due to the fact that the latter do not have legal qualifications and exercise only administrative tasks, whereas assistants draft legal decisions or opinions, and conduct legal research.
 Judicial assistants also differ from "judicial clerks" or "court referendaries" (Polish: "referendarze sądowi") in that they possess no judicial powers, and cannot make binding legal decisions on their own.
 Law clerks in Poland have their own organisation called National Society of Judicial Assistants (Ogólnopolskie Stowarzyszenie Asystentów Sędziów).

 Opinions

 There are varying opinions on the influence of assistants on the Polish judiciary.
 Some scholars criticize the profession, because - in their view - judges themselves should write their own opinions, as it would positively affect the quality and length of these documents.
-However, prominent judges state that "a good assistant is a treasure to have" (justice Krystian Markiewicz), while others complain that they do not need assistants who "make no unaided decisions whatsoever" (justice Barbara Piwnik, ex-Minister of Justice).
+However, prominent judges state that "a good assistant is a treasure to have" (Judge Krystian Markiewicz), while others complain that they do not need assistants who "make no unaided decisions whatsoever" (Judge Barbara Piwnik, also a former Minister of Justice).
 Contrary to many Western legal systems, the profession of a judicial assistant in Poland is sometimes described as "poorly paid" and "unattractive".